ori-orion/orion_semantic_map/semantic_mapping/README.md

 rosrun semantic_mapping roi_manager.py

+Its best to make the rooms overlap, as an object in a gap between rooms will be assigned the room_name "NotInRoom".
+An object in multiple overlapping rooms will be assigned to one of the rooms.

 #### Save ROIS
 Right click on one of the markers, and click "Save ROIs" which saves the ROI objects to a pickle file.